Ortus-Solutions/commandbox/readme.txt

 ********************************************************************************
 CommandBox is either an EXE, a binary, or a JAR file, depending on preference.
-They all work the same, expanding the needed resources by default into your user home directory under .box/ (if not there already).
+They all work the same, expanding the needed resources by default into your user home directory under .CommandBox/ (if not there already).

 You can run CommandBox in interactive CLI mode, or server mode.
-To run in interactive mode, simply type "box -shell".
+To run in interactive mode, simply type "box".
 To run the server, type "box -server".

-Type "help" at the CommandBox> prompt to get a list of available commands.
+Type "box help", or "help" at the CommandBox> prompt to get a list of available commands.
 Type "help [command]" for in-depth descriptions.

 ********************************************************************************